How to Modify Response Status Code in Charles Proxy

 • Specify the URL or URL pattern in the Source Condition.

-• In the Modify API Response section, enter 404 in the Response Status Code field.
+• In the Modify API Response section, enter 404 in the Response Status Code field

 • Name your rule and click Save.

 After saving the rule, you can test it.
-If you’d rather not set it up manually, we’ve created a shared rule for modifying response statuses.
+If you’d rather not set it up manually, we’ve created a shared rule for modifying response Body.
 You can import it by clicking the button below.

 Or create your own Rule by following the guide below